Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/ctf.md

 	  blake2(FLAG_0) == second like of FLAG_1 file

-FLAG_2: Symmetric Encryption
+FLAG_2: Symmetric Encyption
-Generate a Ed25519 Private and Public key pair from your hash
+Generate a BIP32 key pair from SHA256(FLAG_1) as Private key from your hash

 Submit: pub key from mnemonic hash